Public domain classics AI Videos

 Describe your public domain classics scene

-Write the public domain classics scene you want, including the moment, location, and camera direction.
+Write the public domain classics scene you want, in plain words.

 2. 02